 Why It Pays to Take a Close Look at Your Property Before Building

-No matter how ideal a building site may appear at first glance, there are bound to be a few issues you and your builder will need to address before building can begin.
+No matter how ideal a building site may appear at first glance, there are bound to be a few issues you and your builder will need to address before the building can begin.
 Before you start daydreaming about how your new home will look on the lot, you’ll need to consider:

 It’s impossible to create a strong foundation if you build your house on the wrong type of soil.
-Soil testing breaks down the types of soil on your property and helps your builder determine the best place to build on your lot or decide if building is even possible.
+Soil testing breaks down the types of soil on your property and helps your builder determine the best place to build on your lot or decide if the building is even possible.